How much will legalized pot cost? Cannabis legalization and how it will affect our governments, our laws, and our way of life

 Opening up about cannabis and risks

 The criminalization of cannabis has made it difficult to study, in part because it's hard to get funding and approval, and in part because people are less likely to be honest about their behaviour when it's illegal.
 "There's a lot of ethical red tape in order to explore an illicit substance," says Smith.
-"And you get compromised disclosure.
-Until it's actually legalized, I don't think we're going to get accurate information."
+"And you get compromised disclosure."

 If one of the reasons for legalization is to reduce the potential for harm to youth, then we need to understand how they're using cannabis and their attitudes about it.
 "What's really important is that we're opening up the conversation," says Smith.
 "We know Canadian youth are using it more than the rest of the world, so let's talk about that.
 Let's educate them about the risks."

-With legalization on the horizon, Mader, Smith and Szeto expect students will be more forthcoming about their views and their habits, which will make it easier to determine what's actually happening and where the discrepancies are.
+Now that legalization is here, Mader, Smith and Szeto expect students will be more forthcoming about their views and their habits, which will make it easier to determine what's actually happening and where the discrepancies are.

 "We want to focus on general attitudes toward cannabis use and expectancies," says Mader.
 "If you think cannabis is going to have a positive effect, does that influence your choice to use it?
 We also want to look at impulsive decision making, gender, age, and other important factors that are predictors of use."